wish-wg/webrtc-http-ingest-protocol/draft-murillo-whip.md

 --- abstract

-While WebRTC has been very sucessfull in a wide range of scenarios, its adption in the broadcasting/streaming industry is lagging behind.
+While WebRTC has been very sucessful in a wide range of scenarios, its adption in the broadcasting/streaming industry is lagging behind.
 Currently there is no standard protocol (like SIP or RTSP) designed for ingesting media in a streaming service, and content providers still rely heavily on protocols like RTMP for it.

 These protocols are much older than webrtc and lack by default some important security and resilience features provided by webrtc with minimal delay.